-- Proof of your identity: Photo ID such as a passport or driving license to collect your keys (and bus pass if you’ve requested one) and enrol on your course
+- Proof of your identity: Photo ID such as a passport or driving licence to collect your keys to your accommodation (and bus pass if you’ve requested one) and enrol on your course

 - Educational qualifications: Original certificates for the qualifications required for your course (e.g. BTEC, A-level, degree, English language qualification) and official translations if not originally in English

 - NHS or HPC professional courses: Original Disclosure & Barring Service (DBS) certificate

 - Tier 4 student Visa: In order to organise your Biometric Residence Permit (BRP) once you're in the UK you will need your passport including your entry clearance sticker plus the letter you recieved from the Home Office with your visa (view a sample).

 Your registration email will include any additional requirements linked to your offer, so please check that for this information.

 Travelling from overseas?
 Please carry original certificates of these documents in your hand luggage so you can keep them safe - it is also a good idea to keep a spare copy in your larger luggage.

 It’s a good idea to bring some money to cover expenses for the first few weeks.
 Any financial support you're expecting (loans, grants, bursaries, scholarships or sponsorship) is usually only released after we have confirmed that you have enrolled on your course.